 The animals are often sick from their living conditions, and the cramped quarters allows illness to spread like wildfire.
-In 2015, the vegan mayonnaise Just Mayo saw a huge surge in purchasing after avian flu resulted in the death of over 45 million Unilever laying hens.
+In 2015, the vegan mayonnaise Just Mayo [Amazon] saw a huge surge in purchasing after avian flu resulted in the death of over 45 million Unilever laying hens.

 Chickens are inquisitive, curious creatures that have the capability to not only live in the moment but think about the future - qualities previously only seen in humans and some primates.
 Because of their intelligence, the conditions in which they must live is especially devastating.